gvalkov/tailon-legacy/docs/index.rst

 Installation
 ------------

-The latest stable versions of tailon and wtee can be installed from pypi_:
+The latest stable version of tailon can be installed from pypi_:

 .. code-block:: bash

     $ pip install tailon

-The development versions are available on github_ and can also be installed with the help of pip:
+The development version is available on github_ and can also be installed with the help of pip:

 .. code-block:: bash